 AGNIESZKA KALETA-LOPEZ, Associate AIA

-European born and educated Agnieszka Kaleta-Lopez joined Michael Burch Architects in 2002.
-Agnes has both academic and practical experience.
-She left her teaching position at the Technical School in Zywiec, Poland, where she taught design, technology and history of architecture, to join Michael Burch Architects.
-Prior to teaching, she worked at several firms in Poland, where she was involved with historical projects, including a Hapsburg estate.
-Agnieszka’s strengths include a strong technical and detailing background and computer-aided design.
+Agnieszka Kaleta-Lopez (MArchEng, Silesian Technical University) joined Michael Burch Architects in 2002.
+Agnes has both academic, technical and computer-aided design experience.
+She left her position at the Technical School in Zywiec, Poland, where she taught design, technology and history of architecture, to join Michael Burch Architects.

-15th INTERNATIONAL ARCHITECTURAL EXHIBIT, LA BIENNALE DI VENEZIA 2016: Palazzo Bembo, Venice, Italy
+15th INTERNATIONAL ARCHITECTURAL EXHIBIT, LA BIENNALE DI VENEZIA 2016: Palazzo Mora, Venice, Italy

 14th INTERNATIONAL ARCHITECTURAL EXHIBIT, LA BIENNALE DI VENEZIA 2014: Palazzo Mora, Venice, Italy